Charadriidae: Distribution and habitat

 They are distributed through open country worldwide, mostly in habitats near water, although there are some exceptions: the inland dotterel, for example, prefers stony ground in the deserts of central and western Australia, and the killdeer is often found in grasslands in North America.

 Behaviour and ecology

 They hunt by sight, rather than by feel as longer-billed waders like snipe do.
 Foods eaten include aquatic and terrestrial invertebrates such as insects, worms, molluscs and crustaceans depending on habitat, and are usually obtained by a run-and-pause technique, rather than the steady probing of some other wader groups.
 They also feed on plant material.

 Breeding

-Vast majority of Charadriidae have a socially monogamous mating system.
-Some, such as Northern lapwings, are polygynyous, others, such as mountain plovers have a rapid multiple-clutch system that can be accompanied by sequential polyandry.
+The vast majority of Charadriidae have a socially monogamous mating system.
+Some, such as Northern lapwings, are polygynous, others, such as mountain plovers have a rapid multiple-clutch system that can be accompanied by sequential polyandry.
 In Eurasian dotterels, females compete for males and males provide all parental care.
 While breeding, they defend their territories with highly visible aerial displays.